 One element of our senior design project involved creating a magnetic encoder to detect the angular position of a user’s arm.
 We used hall effect sensors and a magnet to send a signal to the arduino.
 If there is a voltage drop we send the corresponding degree to the Game which maps to the soccer goalie.
 Our senior design project also involves automating resistance on assistive machines.
 When a patient is having a hard time operating on a machine, we want to reduce the resistance to make the exercise easier.
 Likewise, if a patient is able to complete an exercise seamlessly, we may want to increase the resistance so that said patient is able to continue strengthening affected muscles and motor skills.
 We integrated the system with a Unity soccer game in order to develop the algorithm to determine when it is appropriate to change the resistance.
 We created add-on features to the assistive machines that would allow us to physically adjust the resistance dial.
 Lastly, we began a webapp that will allow rehabilitation professionals to track patient data during a game session.

 This implementation is applicable in various other settings.
 For example, another student at our Senior Design Demo Day implied that remote assistance would be helpful not just in developing countries, but even in America.
 Many patients recovering from injuries are told that their recovery time could be reduced if they were able to go to therapy every day of the week, rather than just once a week.
 However, many times patients cannot afford frequent therapy appointments or have to wait months to get just one appointment.
-By taking the physician assistance away from post-injury therapy, we could impact millions of patients.
+By taking the physician assistance away from post-injury therapy, we could impact millions of patients.5.
+Method of Solution

 The following is the flow of our solution:

 Session Begins: A patient sits next to the Carci machine and is given instructions on how their arm movement controls the goalie in the soccer game.